 1. The AMF sends a PATCH request to the resource representing the UE's AMF registration for non-3GPP access.

-2. The UDM responds with "204 No Content".
+2a.
+The UDM shall check whether the received GUAMI matches the stored GUAMI.
+If so, the UDM shall set the PurgeFlag.
+The UDM responds with "204 No Content".

+2b.
+Otherwise the UDM responds with "403 Forbidden".